Derek Johnson (baseball): Early life and career

 Johnson was born in Gibson City, Illinois.
 He graduated from University High School in Normal, Illinois, in 1989.
 Johnson attended Eastern Illinois University, where he played college baseball for the Eastern Illinois Panthers.

 After graduating from Eastern Illinois, he remained with the program as a pitching coach for the 1994 season.
 He coached in college baseball for the Southern Illinois Salukis of Southern Illinois University from 1995 through 1997, and the Stetson Hatters of Stetson University from 1998 through 2001.

 Johnson was the pitching coach of the Vanderbilt Commodores baseball team from 2002 to 2012.
 In 2010, he was named the ABCA/Baseball America Assistant Coach of the Year.
 In 2012, he left Vanderbilt to be the minor league pitching coordinator for the Chicago Cubs.
 Prior to the 2016 season, the Milwaukee Brewers hired Johnson to be their pitching coach.
 After the 2018 season he quit the job with the Brewers to take on the same position with the Cincinnati Reds.
 Baseball America named Johnson the major league coach of the year in 2019.
-After the 2021 season, the Reds promoted Johnson to director of pitching, in addition to his duties as the major league pitching coach, and signed him to a contract extension.
+After the 2021 season, the Reds promoted Johnson to director of pitching, in addition to his duties as pitching coach, and signed him to a contract extension.

+In June 2026, Johnson took an indefinite leave of absence from the Reds.
+The reason has not been revealed.
+Assistant pitching coach Matt Tracy was handed the reigns of pitching coach during Johnson's absence.